skrey/yellow-extensions/features/core/README.md

 Do not delete the [extension files](extension.ini), they are always required.

-## How to show website version

-You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version.
-You can open the [log file](https://extensions.datenstrom.se/help/api#troubleshooting) to show system diagnostics.
-You can also add a `[yellow]` shortcut to a page.
-See examples below.

 ## How to hide a page

 Set `Status: unlisted` in the [settings](#settings) at the top of a page.
 The page will no longer be visible.
 You can chose between different status values, to hide a page and control who can access it.